-When you are planning your trip to Iguazu Falls keep in mind that you might need a visa to visit either side.
-It all depends on your passport.
+When you are planning your trip to Iguazu Falls keep in mind that you might need a visa to visit either side, so please before buying your tickets check for the visa requirements for your nationality.
 Steven, as an American citizen needed a visa for Brazil and not for Argentina.
 Americans used to need to pay for a reciprocity fee to enter Argentina but that is not the case since 2016.
 Jazmin, on the other hand, only needed her Ecuadorian ID to visit both countries.

 It is also advisable to bring your own lunch and snacks into each park.
 While the park does have plenty of restaurant and food options, they very much over priced and overcrowded.
 It reminded us of a busy ski resort food court.

 ⇟ More articles from Iguazu Falls that might interest you: